 This invariably is the most critical step.
-If you don’t know why you are undertaking Content Marketing and what is it that you want to achieve from your Content Marketing activities you will struggle to see any real traction or benefits accrued.
+If you don’t know why you are undertaking Content Marketing and what is it that you want to achieve from your Content Marketing Strategy you will struggle to see any real traction or benefits accrued.
 You may, in fact, do damage to your brand as you come across confused and inconsistent in both messaging and communications.

 When defining goals when it comes to Content Marketing I believe you have to do it with your end customer in mind and based on the stage of the sales journey they could be on with you.

 Simply Measured did an excellent job to flesh this out and how you need to create content that has a purpose.
 From this article, they put forward an excellent content funnel (see image below) where they mapped content against the traditional sales funnel journey a person would travel.

 I think the above map would be an excellent overlay to allow a company develop very personalised and relevant objectives for the various tactics that would be employed as a prospect moved closer to conversion.

 Knowing and understanding what your customer and the target market pain points, needs and wants are is crucial for your content marketing strategy so that you can align your message tailored to what will peak their interest.

 Hubspot outlines a very detailed plan to begin creating your customer personas but a core element is you have to conduct your research on the market and use insights from customer surveys, reviews, interviews from your sales team etc.